 If you plan to just use the program to build configurations or to run your own live tests scenarios, you can install it using

 # on Debian/Ubuntu: sudo apt-get install python-pip python-virtualenv # on CentOS: sudo yum install epel-release sudo yum install python-pip python-virtualenv # setup a virtualenv mkdir -p ~/.virtualenvs/arouteserver virtualenv ~/.virtualenvs/arouteserver source ~/.virtualenvs/arouteserver/bin/activate # install the program pip install arouteserver

-If you receive the following error while installing the program (or its requirements) using pip: error in setup command: ‘install_requires’ must be a string or list of strings containing valid project/version requirement specifiers then please upgrade the setuptools package that is used in your virtualenv:
+If you receive the following error while installing the program (or its requirements): error in setup command: ‘install_requires’ must be a string or list of strings containing valid project/version requirement specifiers then please upgrade the setuptools package that is used in your virtualenv:

 pip install --upgrade setuptools.